DRXD1000/Route0x/README.md

   </h4>
 </div>

 **Why Route0x?** Query Routing cannot be fully solved just with Text classification or just with Semantic similarity in isolation.
-Here is why: The query `"How can I improve my credit score?"` is `In-Domain (ID)` but `Out-of-scope (OOS)` for a banking chatbot and `Out-Of-Domain (OOD) OOS` for a e-Commerce chatbot.
+Here is why: The query `"How can I improve my credit score?"` is `In-Distribution (ID)` but `Out-of-scope (OOS)` for a banking chatbot and `Out-Of-Distribution (OOD) OOS` for a e-Commerce chatbot.
 A good query router should be able to learn to accept **ID In-Scope** queries and gracefully **Reject both ID OOS and OOD OOS**.
 The research literature is vast and it hints Chatbots (or more formally) Task-Oriented Dialogue Systems (TODS) and Goal Oriented Dialogue Systems (GODS) have been grappling with this hard problem for a long time now.

 `route0x` is a production-grade solution that takes a comprehensive approach to query routing, leveraging LLMs while optimizing for cost per query ($/query).
 0x your latency, cost and learning curve.